Friday, September 28, 2012

 To fill the puffs, use the tip of a paring knife to make a small cut perpendicular to the first, creating an X in the side of each puff.
 Fill a pastry bag fitted with a 1/4-inch plain tip with the pastry cream.
 Pipe some of the pastry cream through the X into the side of each puff until it starts to ooze back out.
 Repeat to fill all the puffs.

-To make the chocolate ganache glaze, place chocolate pieces in a microwave-safe bowl, cover with plastic wrap, and microwave for 20 seconds at a time, until the mixture just begins to steam.
+To make the chocolate ganache glaze, place chocolate pieces and heavy cream in a microwave-safe bowl, cover with plastic wrap, and microwave for 20 seconds at a time, until the mixture just begins to steam.
 Whisk together thoroughly until completely mixed and glossy.
 Allow ganache to cool slightly before dipping the tops of the cream puffs.
 Set the puffs on a rack to let the chocolate glaze set completely.
 If you don't care for the chocolate ganache glaze, you can sprinkle confectioner's sugar on top of the filled cream puffs.
 I personally prefer dipping them in the ganache because it tastes yummier that way.
 Serve within a few hours.
 Happy eating! ;)